agforero/nSTREAM/README.md

+# nSTREAM
+### Written by Agustin Forero for Argonne National Laboratory.

 A fork of [STREAM](https://github.com/jeffhammond/STREAM) meant to benchmark and graph the memory bandwidth of a supercomputer.
 Utilizes [OpenMP](https://www.openmp.org/) to get the most out of your HPC system.

 Commands include: